colinstein/dotfiles/README.md

 Change out the email/password lines as appropriate.

+#### Load Launchd configuration
+The extra configurations for Launchd are not loaded automatically because they depend on passwords being correctly entered into configuration files.
+There's a small risk that a service will fail without passwords and start refusing new connections as a security precaution.
+Rather than risk confusion about why a service is failing, we'll just do this step manually at the end.

+  * Setup mopidy:

+    $ launchctl load ~/Library/LaunchAgents/homebrew.mopidy.mopidy.plist

+  * Setup isync:

+    $ launchctl load ~/Library/LaunchAgents/com.colin.icloud.isync.plist

 ## Known Issues
 This is a work in progress.
 While I have all of this software working nicely on several computers I've never bothered to automate the install process 100%